MarinMaksutaj/nooks-fullstack-takehome/README.md

 - MONGODB_URI: the uri to your MongoDB database
 - WS_PORT: the port that the websocket server will run on
 - HTTP_PORT: the port that the http server will run on
-- REACT_APP_WS_PORT: the port that the websocket client will connect to
+- REACT_APP_WS_PORT: the port that the websocket client will connect to (the react app side)

 ### Problem